-To rigorously state the conjecture, one has to give a definition of ``$G_\mathbb{C}$-equivariancy" on symplectomorphisms.
-The global $G_{\mathbb{C}}$-equivariancy condition on a symplectomorphism would force it to be the identity.
+To rigorously state the conjecture, one has to give a definition of ``$G_\mathbb{C}$-equivariance" on symplectomorphisms.
+The global $G_{\mathbb{C}}$-equivariance condition on a symplectomorphism would force it to be the identity.
 The reason is the following.
 The Springer resolution (see (\ref{Springer}) for the definition)

 gives a $G_\mathbb{C}$-equivariant isomorphism from the dense $G_\mathbb{C}$-orbit in $T^*\mathcal{B}$ to $\mathcal{N}_{reg}$, the orbit of regular nilpotent elements in $\mathcal{N}$.
 Suppose $\varphi$ is a $G_\mathbb{C}$-equivariant symplectomorphism, then the graph of $\varphi|_{\mu_\mathbb{C}^{-1}(\mathcal{N}_{reg})}$ is a complex Lagrangian submanifold in $T^*\mathcal{B}^-\times T^*\mathcal{B}$, hence the graph of $\varphi$ is a closed complex Lagrangian.
 Therefore, $\varphi$ preserves the holomorphic symplectic form and then preserves $\mu_\mathbb{C}$ (see Lemma \ref{inv_moment}), so we can conclude that $\varphi=\mathrm{id}$.